MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 .. note::

-   Starting from SDK 5.7.0 and Architecture 8.0, the Front Panel projects are automatically resolved in the workspace, so this section and the property ``ej.fp.project`` are obsolete since.
+   Starting from SDK 5.7.0 and :ref:`Architecture 8.0.0 <changelog-8.0.0>`, the Front Panel projects are automatically resolved in the workspace, so this section and the property ``ej.fp.project`` are obsolete since.
    See :ref:`resolve_foundation_libraries_in_workspace` for more details.